Senegal 'magicians' hope to do Africa proud at World Cup - Capital Sports

-SAMARA, Russian Federation, Jun 27 – Senegal defender Kalidou Koulibaly believes the fact his team represent Africa’s last World Cup hope should motivate the players rather than increase the pressure going into their final game in Group H against Colombia.
+Samara, Russian Federation, Jun 27 – Senegal defender Kalidou Koulibaly believes the fact his team represent Africa’s last World Cup hope should motivate the players rather than increase the pressure going into their final game in Group H against Colombia Thursday.

-It is just Senegal’s second appearance at the tournament, after reaching the quarter-finals on their debut in 2002, and they need a point on Thursday to secure a place in the last 16.
+It is just Senegal’s second appearance at the tournament, after reaching the quarter-finals on their debut in 2002, and they need a point to secure a place in the last 16 against Jose Pekerman’s side (1400 GMT kick-off).

 Aliou Cisse’s side will attempt to succeed where the rest of their continental rivals failed, with Egypt, Morocco, Nigeria and Tunisia all set to bow out after the group phase.